Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 He *had* watched the sunset, though.
 They all did.
 The paltry force of biodrones holding that agricultural station got their best shot in on Brother Yajgo who, if Females really did go for scars, was destined to sire many cubs after he healed.

 The Great Father had been moving death.
-The Humans had been a war machine---relentless, methodical, thorough.
+The Humans had been a war machine - relentless, methodical, thorough.
 Fiin wasn’t sure which had impressed him more.

 ...But that was just the first battle.